 Yes, you are permitted to complete your spring term in-class courses.
 The grades from these courses will not affect the assessment of your standing from the previous academic session.
-Students need dean’s permission to register for correspondence courses if not in good standing.
 Students who have a letter of permission to take a course at another institution during the spring term should also note that approval was on the condition that the student achieved good standing at the end of the winter term.

 What happens to my GPA and transcript if I repeat a course?

 In the event that a course is repeated, only the higher grade will be used in the grade point average calculation.
 All results from attempts at a course will remain on the transcript.